 3. Do you carry liability insurance?
 A surprising number do not.

 4. Can you send me a copy of the contract?
 Does the WCO provide a clear contract along with an explanation of what services he/she will and will not provide?

 5. Ask if the WCO is a member of the National Wildlife Control Operators Association (NWCOA).
 Membership doesn’t prove competence, but it does show a certain level of commitment to the industry.
 Don’t just take their word for it.
 Contact the Association at NWCOA.com to see if the person is a member.
 Full disclosure, I am the Western Director for the Association.

 These aren’t the only questions that you should ask, but they are an important start.
 You want your wildlife problem resolved inexpensively but also properly.
-Don’t let the stress of wildlife problems force you to make a bad hiring decision.Stephen M. Vantassel, CWCP, is the owner of Wildlife Control Consultant, LLC.
+Don’t let the stress of wildlife problems force you to make a bad hiring decision.Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
 He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
 He is a sought after speaker and trainer.
 If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to firstname.lastname@example.org.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.